 approach, we can test, rationally, for the existence or non-existence of God.
 Since the existence or non-existence of God is at the central

-core of the evolution/creationism debate, it is important that we know, rationally, if God exists or not.
-If we can prove this rationally
+core of the evolution/creationism debate regarding origins, it is important that we know, rationally, if God exists or not.
+If we can

-either way, we have taken a huge step in how to properly interpret the observable evidence of the universe, and how to account for its
+prove this rationally either way, we have taken a huge step in how to properly interpret the observable evidence of the universe in accounting

 A Critical and Important Question: